Orange stars

 Diverticula may develop anywhere in the large intestine, but they are more common in the sigmoid colon, which is the last part of the large intestine just before the rectum.

-Diverticula vary in diameter from 1/10 inch to almost half an inch (about 3 to more than 10 millimeters).
+Diverticula vary in diameter from 1/4 inch to almost half an inch (about 5 to 10 millimeters).
 Giant diverticula, which are rare, are larger than 1½ inches (about 4 centimeters) in diameter.
 A person may have only a single giant diverticulum.

 Causes of Diverticulosis of the Large Intestine

-The cause of diverticulosis is unknown but may be related to a diet low in fiber or high in red meat, a sedentary lifestyle, obesity, and smoking and use of nonsteroidal anti-inflammatory drugs (NSAIDs), aspirin, corticosteroids, and opioids.
+The cause of diverticulosis is unknown but may be related to a diet low in fiber or high in red meat, a sedentary lifestyle, obesity, and smoking and use of nonsteroidal anti-inflammatory drugs (NSAIDs), aspirin, steroids (sometimes also called glucocorticoids or corticosteroids), and opioids.

 Other possible risk factors include family history and alterations in the structure of the large intestine and the way in which waste products move through it.